MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/delete-solution.md

 ---
-title: "Delete omnichannel solutions | MicrosoftDocs"
+title: "Uninstall solutions in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Perform the steps mentioned in the topic to remove omnichannel solutions from your organization." ms.date: 09/10/2021
+description: "Perform the steps mentioned in the topic to remove solutions in Omnichannel for Customer Service." ms.date: 09/10/2021
-author: neeranelli
+author: mh-jaya
-ms.author: nenellim
+ms.author: v-jmh
 manager: shujoshi
 ---

-# Delete solutions
+# Uninstall solutions in Omnichannel for Customer Service

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]